H4rtland/masters/week9/README.md

 number of events in the fit is so high that it couldn't possibly describe the background data.

 This will involve making the last fitting stage into a loop.
-After first fitting as normal to find the best fit value, we can iterate over a range of possible injected events.
+After first fitting as normal to find an actual best fit, we can iterate over a range of possible injected events.
 Again using a mean of 40000 injected events:

 ```python